Ringmast4r/WiGLE-Vault/README.md

 ## What It Does

 - Downloads every CSV file you ever uploaded to WiGLE
+- Handles files of ANY size (even 100+ MB cross-country logs)
-- Skips files that already exist (you can resume if interrupted)
+- Skips files that already exist (fully resumable)
 - Shows progress as it downloads
 - Works on Windows, Mac, Linux
+- Streaming downloads for memory efficiency

 ---